Your Uterus, Gallbladder, and Appendix Are Not Optional Organs

 A functioning gallbladder ensure efficient digestion, particularly for high-fat meals.
 It helps regulate bile flow, preventing digestive discomfort and nutrient malabsorption.

-Cholecystectomy, or gallbladder removal, can lead to changes in digestion.
+Gallbladder removal, known as a cholecystectomy, can lead to changes in digestion.
+Gallbladder removal causes gastrointestinal dumping and puts major burden on the liver.
 Many women experience difficulty digesting fatty foods, diarrhea, and bloating.
 Over time, the absense of a gallbladder can contribute to gastrointestinal discomfort and potential bile-related issues.

 The Appendix: Small but Significant